 - Operating permits

-- State and civic taxes
+- State and local taxes

 - Liability insurance

-The Essential Culinary School Planner & Checklist
+The Essential Culinary Career Guide

-The Essential Culinary School Planner & Checklist
+The Essential Culinary Career Guide

-We’ve compiled a checklist of all of the essential questions into one handy workbook: Career options, academic plans, financing your education, and more.
+We’ve compiled a checklist of all of the essential questions into one handy guide: career options, culinary interest surveys, educational opportunities, and more.

-If you like the idea of working for yourself and want the opportunity to stretch your culinary muscles as an entrepreneur, this is a great career choice.
-Request information on how to become a personal chef and understand the skills you’ll need as a business owner in the field.
+If you like the idea of working for yourself, cooking professionally, and want the opportunity to stretch your culinary muscles as an entrepreneur, contact Escoffier to start building the skills you’ll need to run a business as a personal chef.